ahmadhassanch/editable_table/html/readme.txt

 - Ability to add a table (rows x columns)
   > distribute columns equally in 90% of parent

+RESIZING COLUMNS SUPPORT
+- A intuitive way of resizing columns should be present

+RESIZING CONTAINER / ZOOMING
+- resizing parent container should not disturb layout
+- browser resizing should not disturb layout

 ADDING COLUMNS/ROWS
 - Ability to add a column above/below
 - Ability to add a row above/below